 A high level of English proficiency is required due to the intensive nature of the program.
 Applicants whose native language is not English will be asked to provide evidence of proficiency through test scores and/or educational or professional experience in the medium of English.

-The Ross University School of Veterinary Medicine Postgraduate Admissions Committee reviews Certificate in One Health applications throughout the year, accepting students for each January start.
+The Ross University School of Veterinary Medicine Postgraduate Admissions Committee reviews Certificate in One Health applications throughout the year, accepting students for each January, May, and September start.

 Candidates may submit an application through the Ross Vet Postgraduate Application portal below.